Starting a new business

 Equity financing pros

-- Investors give strategic advice.
+- Investors offer strategic direction.

-- Investors are open to risky ideas.
+- Investors are eager to risk their money on new ideas.

 Equity financing cons